bengrunfeld/study-notes/cheesemaking/cheesemaking_affinage.md

 ## Finishing a Cheese

 The right choice for rind care is a matter of your individual goals.
+Unwaxed cheese rinds are completely edible, but not always so tasty.
+Some people consider them a delicacy, animals love them, and they can be used to flavor soup.

 #### Vacuum Sealing, Clear Coating, and Waxing